Our trip to Lucerne, Zermatt, Montreux, and Interlaken

 Walking to the Lucerne city walls.

+This was the city defenses in the 15th century.
 Today, there is a school right next door.
 See the track?

 Ready to climb the clock tower.